 Is real estate a good investment during a recession?

-Real estate broadly can be vulnerable during recessions, but specialized segments often show resilience.
-Data centers, cell towers, healthcare facilities, and storage properties typically maintain stable demand regardless of economic conditions.
+Real estate can be vulnerable during recessions, but some specialized segments show resilience.
+Data centers, cell towers, healthcare facilities, and storage properties usually maintain stable demand.
 REITs focused on these niches may perform well, while traditional commercial and residential real estate often faces challenges during downturns.

 Should I sell my stocks before a recession?

 Timing the market is notoriously difficult, even for professional investors.
-Rather than selling everything, consider repositioning your portfolio toward more defensive sectors while maintaining your long-term investment strategy.
-Historical data shows that markets typically recover relatively quickly after recessions, and missing the recovery period can significantly impact long-term returns.
+Instead of selling everything, consider shifting your portfolio toward more defensive sectors while keeping your long-term strategy.
+Historical data shows that markets usually recover quickly after recessions.
+Missing the recovery period can significantly impact long-term returns.

 How long do recessions typically last?